-An introduction to business finance, covering the topics of present value, stock and bond valuation, capital budgeting, financial forecasting and capital structure.
+An introduction to business finance, covering the topics of present value, stock and bond valuation, capital budgeting, and risk and return.

 353 International Business

 Study of the political, economic and cultural environment of international business, the comparative advantages of countries, and the strategies companies may pursue to gain and sustain competitive advantage.
 Particular attention will be given to the features of the strategic and functional areas of management that are distinctive to international business.
 Prerequisite: Completion of junior-year business core courses.